SMS Marketing And Why It Matters For Online Retailers

 At the end of February, Amazon’s S3 servers went down.
 And so did much of the Internet.
 What can we learn from the experience about communicating with customers during an online disaster?
 According to experts, having a plan that includes SMS messaging is key.

-SMS Messaging Makes for Great Customer Service
+How to Use SMS Messaging to Improve Customer Service